 But what happens when you have done a good job saving and get to be one of the lucky ones to retire early – are you still subject to the IRS rules of being age 59 1/2 before you can touch your money?

 Ways to claim your 401k early and penalty-free

 (Side rant: what the heck is up with the IRS and these 1/2 ages anyway?
 This concludes my rant.)

-- You always have the option to take a 401k loan (if your plan allows it).
+- You always have the option to take a 401(k) loan (if your plan allows it).
 Does that mean you should take it?
 I’m hoping that you have ample emergency funds that you can tap first.
-Stated another way and more blunt: You BETTER have enough emergency funds.
+Stated another way and more bluntly: You Better have enough emergency funds.
 Got it?
-If not, make sure you know the 401k hardship withdrawal rules.
+If not, make sure you know the 401(k) hardship withdrawal rules.

-- Before you make any withdraws at of your 401k, do more than just read this post.
+- Before you make any withdrawals from your 401(k), do more than just read this post.
 Consult your financial advisor and/or tax professional to make sure you have your bases covered.

 2. Qualifying Disability

 You’ll have to provide a disability letter to your 401k custodian to verify your status and avoid the penalty.